After reading our blog article, please feel free to leave a message below in the comments area.

 The dictionary defines the word “project” as “a plan or proposal, a scheme, or an undertaking requiring concerted effort.”
 Under the synonym “plan,” we find “a scheme, program or method worked out beforehand for the accomplishment of an objective: a plan of attack; a proposed or tentative project or course of action; or a systematic arrangement of important parts.”

-I use the DMAIC cycle when training Black Belts, Green Belts and management.
+I use the DMAIC cycle when training Six Sigma Black Belts, Six Sigma Green Belts and management.
 The complete approach integrates Six Sigma tools, financial analysis, project schedule development and many other topics all vital to ultimate success.
 However, I have observed that many trainees copy and carry around this single page from the 240-page Six Sigma Project Planners I give them.
 They use it for initial project planning, to be sure their projects are on track, to explain projects to others and for other day-to-day project activities.
 In short, my clients have found it useful in helping themselves and others understand the overall structure of a Six Sigma project.
 I hope you will also.